 - feeling faint or lightheaded

-- severe pain, especially in the upper thigh or groin.
-The pain will worsen when you attempt to lift your leg up or rotate it outward.
+- severe pain, especially in the upper thigh or groin, that worsens when you attempt to lift your leg up or rotate it outward

 - sudden skin rash or redness around the hip